 Comparing Underwood’s ad with Rubio and Bush:

 The second-by-second viewer reaction above is highly consistent with how the ads performed quantitatively.
 Overall, Underwood’s ad garnered a very positive reaction.
 It started high and ended high.
-Rubio’s has it ups and downs.
+Rubio’s has its ups and downs.
 Bush’s ad started relatively positive but dipping below 0 around at the 7th second and remained negative for the rest of the video.
 Note that Underwood ad performed extremely well before the viewers even saw their favorite House of Cards character.
 Overall, it’s a really good ad!

-Some interesting comments about each ad:
+Some interesting First Impressions about each ad:

 - “Sincere, hopeful, optimistic.
 A man who appears to love this country and who doesn’t seem to be filled with anger, I feel like he could really pull this country together.”